Lesie-23/AtliQ-Mart-Promotional-Insights-Analysis/README.md

 AtliQ Mart is a retail chain operating more than 50 supermarkets across southern India.
 During the festive seasons of Diwali 2023 and Sankranti 2024, the company ran several promotional campaigns on its products.
 The sales leadership team wants to understand:

-.
-Which promotions generated the highest Incremental Revenue (IR)
+- Which promotions generated the highest Incremental Revenue (IR)

-.
-Which promotions drove Incremental Sold Units (ISU)
+- Which promotions drove Incremental Sold Units (ISU)

-.
-Which stores and cities benefited the most
+- Which stores and cities benefited the most

-.
-Which product categories responded best to promotions
+- Which product categories responded best to promotions

-.
-The goal of this project is to analyze promotional performance and deliver data-driven insights that help optimize future promotional strategies.
+- The goal of this project is to analyze promotional performance and deliver data-driven insights that help optimize future promotional strategies.

 ## Tools & Technologies

-.
-SQL (MySQL) – Data exploration and business query analysis
+- SQL (MySQL) – Data exploration and business query analysis

-.
-Power BI – Interactive dashboard and visualization
+- Power BI – Interactive dashboard and visualization

-.
-Powerpoint -  Presentation
+- PowerPoint -  Presentation

 ## Dataset
 The analysis uses the following datasets: